Igna11/Tesis-Skipper/README.md

 ##### manipufits.py
 Functions to manipulate with python .fits images
 ##### misc.py
-Functions for diverse purposes, such as searching .fits files in a directory tree or thresholding any image.
+Functions for diverse purposes, such as searching .fits files in a directory tree or thresholding any image, etc.